ibm-cloud-docs/vpc/file_storage_vpc_replication_create.md

 # Creating replica file shares
 {: #file-storage-create-replication}

-Create a replica file share in the console, from the CLI, with the API, or with Terraform.
-Replica file shares can be created in another zone of the same metro region as the primary share's zone, or a zone of a different metro region in the same geography.
+Create replica file shares in another zone within the same metro region or in a different metro region within the same geography by using the console, CLI, API, or Terraform.
 {: shortdesc}

 The following table shows which metro regions can replicate with each other within each geography.